 However, of all the prophets, why is Elijah the one chosen to herald in the messianic era?

-I think that the answer can be found in this week's Haftorah reading where Elijah challenged about 900 priests who worshiped idols to a duel in which the false priests would sacrifice a bull as an offering to their god, and Elijah would present one to His God.
+I think that the answer can be found in our verse today where Elijah challenged about 900 priests who worshiped idols to a duel in which the false priests would sacrifice a bull as an offering to their god, and Elijah would present one to His God.
 The god who would be able to light a fire and burn the sacrifice would be declared the one true God.

 As can be predicted, no matter how much the idol worshipers prayed, danced, sang, and did whatever they could, no fire came from heaven to accept their offering.
 Then it was Elijah’s turn.
 To add more drama to the challenge, he drenched his altar in water, and when he cried to the one true God, a fire immediately came down from heaven and burned the offering to a crisp — including the water!
 It became clear to all that the God of Israel was the only true God.